 Sage was healthy as a gabage-eating stray.
-We offered her shelter, vet care and "optimal nutrition".
-I could not understand why she fell apart.
+I offered her shelter, vet care and "optimal nutrition".
+I couldn't understand why she fell apart.

 People were afraid to touch Sage and didn't want their dogs near her.
 I couldn't blame them.
-She looked awful and smelled even worse.
-One neighbor would let his puppy play with Sage and a mature dog I was fostering took on the role of big sister.
+Thankfully, a friend's dog took on the role of Sage's big sister from day one.
 That companionship may have saved Sage's life as I fumbled around looking for ways to heal her.

-Eventually, half of Sage's skin was hairless and covered in pustules.
-It would bleed when she played, but she loved to play.
+Sage loved to play.
 She was comical, high-drive and brilliant despite her illness.
-While she seemed a happy puppy during play, I didn't know if she'd make it to adulthood.
-The fevers, constant itching, and swollen glands indicated a reduced quality of life.
+While she seemed happy during play, I didn't know if she'd make it to adulthood.
+Frequent fevers, constant itching, a mouth full of warts and swollen glands indicated a reduced quality of life.

-After a month, Sage's foster mom hadn't found an adopter, couldn't take Sage when she moved, and couldn't stand to euthanize her.
+After a month, Sage's foster mom hadn't found an adopter and couldn't take Sage on her move or bear to euthanize her.
 Sage came back to me.
 The reunion was bittersweet.
-I wanted to restore sage's health, but didn't know how.
-I was ready to try anything.
+I wanted to restore sage's health, but was so afraid I'd fail again.

 Son was one-day-old when we took him in.
 He seemed to be intellectually and physiologically challenged but he was super loving and wanted to be "helpful" around the sanctuary (e.g. riding on people's shoulders as they did chores).
 When switched to a raw diet, he got stronger and blossomed into a big, beautiful cat.
 We failed to find an adopter willing to continue his diet, so we took him on as a lifetime resident and cherished research subject.
 We look forward to many more years of his love.

-Smoo Ching's was added to the pack to heal Smonkey's broken heart after his best friend and favorite uncle moved far away from the sanctuary.
-I didn't know Smoo Ching was special needs or allergic to vaccines when I reached out to the family that was rehoming her, I just knew she needed me.
+Smoo Chinsg was added to the pack to heal Smonkey's broken heart after his best friend moved away.
+I didn't know Smoo Ching was special needs when I reached out to the person rehoming her, I just knew she needed me.
 Smoo Ching is thriving and has a never-ending zest for life.
-She dreams of being a professional athlete but settles for work as my service dog.
-I keep her healthy.
-She returns the favor.
+She dreams of being a professional athlete.
+She is a lifetime member of the pack.

 Peeper was mouse-sized when I met her.
 When she was old enough to be adopted, she had some tendencies which made her challenging as an indoor cat.
 She wasn't suited to outdoor life either.
 We couldn't find anyone willing to peeper-proof their home, so we took on the challenge of providing her a safe and happy home for life.